 Important Note: All City facilities are currently closed to the public.
-During this time, no Code Enforcement inspections will be conducted.
-New permit applications can be emailed or mailed.
-For information, call 732-502-5740.
+For information, call 732-502-5742.

 The Department of Code Enforcement is responsible for preserving the quality and value of public and private property, and maintaining a high quality of living for residents of the City of Asbury Park by eliminating conditions that threaten the health, safety, and general welfare of the public.

 The Property Maintenance Code of the City of Asbury Park maintains standards for such as matters as doors, electrical, garbage, heating, landscaping, paint, plumbing, refuse, roofs, sidewalks, siding, weed removal and more.

 Code Enforcement administers the Property Maintenance Code of the City of Asbury Park to ensure that property owners, landlords and tenants all comply with City Codes and that properties are maintained accordingly.
 Potential violations are discovered through field inspections, resident complaints, and referrals from other agencies.
 Properties in violation are issued a Notice of Violation to give time to correct a violation before a summons is issued